DCOD-OpenSource/django-simple-help/README.rst

     )

-And additionally configure these apps as you want.
+And additionally, configure these apps as you want.

 Add to project settings something like: